iug2019-sql/iug2019-sql.github.io/tips_and_tricks.md

 pg_indexes
 WHERE
 tablename = 'phrase_entry'
--- tablename NOTE LIKE 'pg%'
+-- tablename NOT LIKE 'pg%'
 ORDER BY
+schemaname,
+tablename,
 indexname
 ;
 ```